-We maintain an Executive Severance Policy, or the Severance Policy pursuant to which, subject to executing a release, each NEO is entitled to receive certain severance payments and benefits if, within 90 days prior to, or within 18 months after, a "Change of Control" (as defined in the Severance Policy) of the Company, such NEO was terminated without cause or incurred an "involuntary termination" (i.e. a resignation for good reason).
-It is a "double-trigger" policy as a "Change of Control" must occur and the NEO must be terminated without Cause (as defined in the Severance Policy) or the NEO terminates for "Good Reason" (as defined in the Severance Policy).
-Under the Severance Policy, Mr. Grubbs, Mr. Burns, and Mses.
-Anenberg and Ball, are entitled to, and Mr. Tymchuk was entitled to, receive continued base salary for a period of two years following termination, plus two times the amount of their target bonus for the year in which a Change of Control occurs.
-In addition, during such periods, we would continue to make group health, life or other similar insurance plans available to such NEO and his or her dependents, and we would pay for such coverage to the extent we paid for such coverage prior to the termination of employment.
-The severance benefits payable under the Severance Policy are subject to: (1) the six-month delay under Section 409A of the Code; (2) the execution and non-revocation of a general release of claims in favor of the Company within a specified time period; and (3) reduction to avoid any excise tax on "parachute payments" if the NEO would benefit from such reduction as compared to paying the excise tax.
+We maintain an Executive Severance Plan pursuant to which, subject to executing a release, each NEO is entitled to receive certain severance payments and benefits if, within 90 days prior to, or within 18 months after, a "Change of Control" (as defined in the Executive Severance Plan) of the Company, such NEO is terminated without cause or incurs an "involuntary termination" (i.e. a resignation for good reason).
+It is a "double-trigger" policy as a "Change of Control" must occur and the NEO must be terminated without Cause (as defined in the Executive Severance Plan) or the NEO terminates for "Good Reason" (as defined in the Executive Severance Plan).

+Under the Executive Severance Plan, Mr. Clark, Mr. Burns, and Ms. Ball are entitled to receive continued base salary for a period of two years following termination, plus two times the amount of their target bonus for the year in which a Change of Control occurs; and Mr. Pizzi, Mr. Saville and Ms. White are entitled to receive continued base salary for a period of one year following termination, plus one times the amount of their target bonus of the year in which a Change of Control occurs.
+In addition, during such period, we would continue to make group health, life or other similar insurance plans available to such NEO and his or her dependents, and we would pay for such coverage to the extent we paid for such coverage prior to the termination of employment.
+The severance benefits payable under the Executive Severance Plan are subject to the execution of a release and reduction to avoid any excise tax on "parachute payments" if the NEO would benefit from such reduction as compared to paying the excise tax.

-In addition, under our general severance pay policy for all of our eligible employees, if an NEO (other than Mr. Grubbs and Mr. Burns whose arrangements are included in their employment agreements) is terminated without cause (as defined in our general severance pay policy) other than in connection with a Change of Control, the NEO, subject to executing a release, would be entitled to one week's base salary for each full year of continuous service with us.
+Under our general severance pay policy for all of our eligible employees, if an NEO (other than Mr. Clark and Mr. Burns whose arrangements are included in their employment agreements and Mr. Saville and Ms. White whose arrangements are included in their offer letters) is terminated without cause (as defined in our general severance pay policy) other than in connection with a Change of Control, the NEO, subject to executing a release would be entitled to one week's base salary for each full year of continuous service with us.